Currently a full-time PhD student at the University of Birmingham, his research focuses on multichannel acousmatic composition.

 Drawing exclusively from an ever-growing recording library of species, soundscapes and abiotic phenomena, Mark deconstructs, processes and rearranges sounds from nature, creating intricate, large-scale audio works using programming languages and other specialised software.

-A substantial component of this practice-led research explores the relationship between sound recording and acousmatic composition: more specifically, how the inherent methodologies of wildlife sound recording inform creative work in the studio, and how intensive, studio-based sonic manipulation influences subsequent work in the field.
+A substantial component of this practice-led research explores the relationship between sound recording and acousmatic composition: in particular, how the inherent methodologies of wildlife sound recording inform creative work in the studio, and how intensive, studio-based sonic manipulation influences subsequent work in the field.

 Finished compositions are projected through the University's internationally-renowned BEAST sound system, which is capable of mounting multichannel configurations of up to 100 loudspeakers and is one of the largest of its type worldwide.